MintesnotAyele/skybus_/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to express our deepest gratitude to all the people and institutions that have contributed to make this project possible.
+We would like to express our deepest gratitude to all the people and institutions that have contributed to make this project possible. specially for our advisor(Mr. Berihun G.) and department head(Mr. Habtamu Alemayehu).

 #### Development Team
 - **Falako Omotoyosi**: Thank you for being a productive partner with impressive technical thinking and good execusion style.